jaimevalasek/JVBase/README.md

 ================
 Create By: Jaime Marcelo Valasek

-Module base to use a structure Mapper Service and the ZF2
+Module base to use structure AbstractMapper and AbstractService to ZF2

 Start program with a structure ready.
 Advisable to use the Module JVBase for beginners and / or people who have no knowledge of how to build a well structured project.